DeflectoMC/Multiplayer-Possible/README.md

 # Multiplayer-Possible
 A simple demonstration program on doing LAN outside of LAN.

+# Downloads

+Head over to the [releases page](https://github.com/DeflectoMC/Multiplayer-Possible/releases/) for downloads.

+# Code

 Maven/Gradle files have not been added yet; I've compiled this directly in my IDE.

 You are free to use this as a reference for how to accomplish this technique on your own.

 I will be adding Wiki pages tomorrow, more tutorial videos, etc.

-For now, you can find the simplest possible example (50 lines of code) in the file named SimplerExample.java.
+For now, you can find the simplest possible example (50 lines of code) in the file named `SimplerExample.java`.

 ### License